While many gardeners give in to annual temptation, there are a few potential problems with purchasing replacement plants each year:

 This is one of the first plants people ask about in our butterfly garden because it’s such a grand spectacle!

 Butterfly bush attracts monarchs, many other butterflies, hummingbirds, bees, and moths.
-If you live in a region where it’s potentially invasive many of the dwarf varieties are non-invasive or even sterile.
+If you live in a region where it’s a tender perennial (USDA hardiness zones 5-6) it’s not a sure thing next spring.

-Once you’ve decided which butterfly plants to bring indoors click here for 8 tips on overwintering.
+Once you’ve decided which plants to bring indoors click the link for 12 tips on overwintering butterfly plants indoors.